PADI ADVANCED OPEN WATER DIVER, THE “LEVEL 2” OF SCUBA DIVING

 PADI ADVENTURE DIVER

 You don’t have much time?
-Also under the guidance and supervision of a PADI Instructor, you will get a glimpse of different types of diving and underwater adventures that will allow you to enjoy even more the wonders of the underwater world.
+Also under the guidance and supervision of a PADI Instructor, you will get a glimpse of different types of diving and underwater adventures that will allow you to enjoy even more of the wonders of the underwater world.
 Get ready to broaden and improve your dive skills by completing just three Adventure Dives in one day and be certified as a PADI Adventure Diver!
 You can always continue your training after that and become a PADI Advanced Open Water Diver by completing 2 more Adventure dives.

 Did you love your experience and would like to continue your diving adventure?